Delemangi/synthra/docs/DOCUMENTATION.md

 For all pull requests, there is a GitHub Actions workflow defined that includes several checks.
 More details below.

+## Migrations

+When making a change to the database schema, a migration has to be created.
+It contains the changes to the database schema, so they can be applied in order.

+To create a migration, make sure that you have installed all of the dependencies on the backend, and:

+1. Sync your database with the latest migrations if it isn't already: `poetry run alembic upgrade head`
+2. Make a change in the models
+3. Create a new migration: `poetry run alembic revision --autogenerate -m "Migration name"`
+4. Run your new migration: `poetry run alembic upgrade head`

+The settings for the migrations are specified in `alemic.ini` and `env.py` in the `alembic` folder.
+They are set to pull the database connection string from the environment variables.
+Alembic requires no building, and instead just has to be ran to apply all migrations to the database before starting the FastAPI server.
+However, FastAPI will run all migrations before startup so you don't have to.

+It is also possible to reverse migrations by running `poetry run alembic downgrade -1`.

 ## CI/CD

 Synthra is making heavy use of continuous integrations (CIs) to verify the quality of the code being merged into the `main` branch.